 However, under federal law, maritime employers are prohibited from retaliating against employees who file claims for injury compensation.
 Remember: All you are doing is enforcing your legal rights.
 If you get injured on the job, you are entitled to financial compensation, and your employer cannot take action against you for asserting your rights under the law.

-Additionally, at the Willis Law Firm, it costs you nothing out of pocket to hire an attorney.
+Additionally, at the Willis Law Firm, it costs you nothing out of pocket to hire a maritime injury attorney.
 We handle all Jones Act maritime injury cases on “contingency,” which means that you pay nothing unless we win your case.
 Our fee is calculated as a percentage of your recovery; and, if we don’t win, you don’t pay.

 We routinely represent maritime workers and their families in cases involving: